Feeling sad or depressed this holiday season? You’re not alone.

 • Spend time outside to enjoy natural light and fresh air

-• Stop “doom scrolling” with constantly reading negative information
+• Stop “doom scrolling” and limit exposure to negative information

 • Connect with people in your life who you know and love